 In the words of Albert Einstein, “Look deep into nature, and then you will understand everything better.”

-Students at each grade level will engage in multidisciplinary, project-based learning through completion of Environmental Challenge Inquiry Units taught by Environmental Inquiry (E-Inquiry) teachers.
+Students at each grade level will have the opportunity to engage in multidisciplinary, project-based learning through completion of Environmental Challenge Inquiry Units taught by Environmental Inquiry (E-Inquiry) teachers.
 The Environmental Challenge Inquiry Units will focus on four broad themes: 1) living things, 2) earth science/solar system, 3) environmental/community connections, and 4) weather and climate.

-Students will have access to a host of equipment and technology (binoculars, computer-enabled microscopes, interactive technology, sensors for air temperature and pressure, butterfly nets) as well as outdoor learning labs (pollinator garden, food garden, wetlands).
+Students will have access to a host of equipment and technology (iPads, laptops, computer-enabled microscopes, interactive technology, sensors for air temperature and pressure, butterfly nets, binoculars) as well as outdoor learning labs (pollinator garden, food garden, wetlands).

 Our Environmental Connections Magnet Program is enhanced by ongoing partnerships with:

 · NCSU Colleges of Education, Natural Resources, and Agriculture & Life Sciences